okta/odyssey/packages/odyssey-react/README.md

 That said, it is beyond the early alpha stage in some key areas.
 For some early-adopters that means it is good enough to use for real things.
-Some other people think this means odyssey-react is not ready yet.
+Some other people think this means it is not ready yet.

-Even though odyssey-react's version is not yet 1.0.0, effort is still made to keep the API stable.
+Even though the project is in development, effort is still made to keep the API stable.
 Patch versions are intended for backwards-compatible changes and minor versions are intended for backwards-incompatible changes.

-If you plan to use odyssey-react for something real, you should either pin the exact version (maximum safety) or pin the major and minor versions (only accept backwards-compatible upgrades).
+If you plan to use this for something real, you should either pin the exact version (maximum safety) or pin the major and minor versions (only accept backwards-compatible upgrades).

 ## Getting Started